lat9/notifier_report/readme.md

 ## Installation

 Installation is simple (there's only one file).
-Simply copy `notifier_report.php` to your site's admin directory (where the `admin_account.php` and `admin_activity.php` files reside.
-Admin superusers _only_ will be able to access the script, entering a link similar to `www.example.com/myadmin/notifier_report.php` in the browser's address.
-The script will take a while (depending on how many files are in that directory) and will print a message to the screen once complete:
+Simply copy `notifier_report.php` to your site's admin directory (where the `admin_account.php` and `admin_activity.php` files reside).
+Admin _superusers only_ will be able to access the script, entering a link similar to `www.example.com/myadmin/notifier_report.php` in the browser's address.
+The script will take a while (depending on how many files are in that directory-tree) and will print a message to the screen once complete:
 ```
 Report created: C:/xampp/htdocs/testsite/logs/notifier_report_20190916_135949.txt.
 ```